midshipman/docker-static-nginx/README.md

 Docker Nginx Static
 ===============

-> Build a docker image that serves static content with Nginx
+> Build a docker image that serves static content with Nginx, hello

 ## Requirements